 Mosaic International will provide a competitive and flexible equipment lease structure with terms from 3-10 years on new and used equipment and real property ranging from $10,000 to $50 million.

-Our leasing specialists have over 15 years of experience in structuring municipal leases and are available to answer your questions, address your concerns and provide competitive municipal lease purchase quotes.
+Our leasing specialists have over 20 years of experience in structuring municipal leases and are available to answer your questions, address your concerns, and provide competitive municipal lease purchase quotes and proposals.